weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 This hacknight is all about exploration and creativity with AI agents and MCP servers!
 Build something that excites you - whether it's practical, experimental, or just fun.

 ### Core Components
-Your project will consist of two main parts:
+Your project will consist of two main parts (or at least one of them!):
 1. **An AI Agent**: A chat-based assistant with its own personality and purpose
 2. **Backend Services**: MCP server, agent tools and APIs that give your agent real-world capabilities

 ### What We Provide to Get Started:
 - A [template](/ai-agent-template/) based on the [Cloudflare Chat Agent Starter Kit](https://github.com/cloudflare/agents-starter) with:
-  - Built-in MCP Server connection tools
+  - Built-in MCP Server connection tools (the AI agent needs an MCP server with sse endpoint to connect)
   - Integration with the [Fiberplane AI agents playground](https://github.com/fiberplane/fiberplane/tree/main/packages/agents)
 - Access to Fiberplane's Codegen platform for generating:
   - MCP servers that run on Cloudflare